Marina (2013 film): Plot

 Meanwhile, Helena has started a relationship with Renaat, a rich snob.
 Both want to go to the university in Leuven.
 One day, Rocco has to check the car of Renaat, but he forgets to fill the oil.
-The car breaks down and the owner of the automobile repair shop puts and end to Rocco's apprenticeship.
+The car breaks down and the owner of the automobile repair shop puts an end to Rocco's apprenticeship.
 Helena realizes she does not love Renaat and she ends the relationship.
 She meets with Rocco and they sleep together.
 Renaat watches as Rocco leaves.

 The next morning, Rocco goes to a recording studio to record a single (a promoter was in attendance at a performance of "The International Quintet" and wants to record their song "Manuela", and the song "Marina" will be recorded for the B-side).
 When Rocco returns home, he is arrested by the police as he is identified as the wrongdoer who raped Helena the night before.
 Although he proclaims his innocence the police do not believe him.
 Only after two witnesses declare Rocco did not rape Helena (Renaat was the wrongdoer), he is set free.
 Some time later, Rocco wants to visit Helena but she has moved to live with her aunt in the United States.

 There is also more bad news: the recording company does not want to release the single as "nobody is interested in a boy playing the accordion".
 Rocco decides to buy all the singles to distribute them in Waterschei himself.
 His father is still angry as he does not want his son to be a professional musician.
 Some days later, Salvatore is involved in an occupational injury and hurts his leg.
 After he wakes up, it seems he also has tinnitus.
 The board of the mine decides Salvatore can't work anymore in the mines due to the tinnitus.
 He will get a disability allowance for six months; after that he also has to leave the house.
 The board will pay for the incident with the leg, but claim they are not responsible for the tinnitus.

 The song Marina becomes an unexpected international success.
 Rocco heads to the US to promote his songs.
 During a performance in Carnegie Hall, he forgives his father who now is proud of his son.
 There is also an unexpected attendee in the audience: Helena.